codedoodle733/athletics-sprint-data-warehouse/README.md

 #### Specifications
 - **Data Sources**:
   1. Datasets consist of 100m and 4x100m relay data across local and overseas competition.
-  2. Datasets were curated from generative AI with the user's input on calendar year in athletics/track & field along.
+  2. Datasets (i.e., names, country, clubs, results, competitions events) were curated from generative AI.
   3. All Datasets are provided as CSV Files

 - **Data Quality**: cleanse and resolve data quality prior to analysis.